jwass/tile-reduce-py/README.md

     BuildingRoadCount.main()
 ```

-The reduce script is identical as the original Node example except the `map`
+The reduce script is identical as the original Node example except:
+* An additional argument `workerCommand` is set to 'python'
-argument is now the path to the Python map script.
+* The `map` argument is now the path to the Python map script